Luisdcs96/Mechanical-Designe/README.md

 # Mechanical-Designe
-Folder for mechanical designe (3D designe, Stress analisys)
+Folder for mechanical designe where you can find my personal designes on different disciplines Solid Design, Metal-Sheet, Surfaces, Simulations, Assmebly